ricardomaia/javascript-fast-track/README.md

 npm run build
 ```

-Open your browser to http://localhost:3000
+Open your browser to http://localhost:3000.
+You will see something like this!

 <img src="https://i.imgur.com/AhdERMX.png" />